1729Him/Parameter-Estimation-using-PyPolyChord/README.md

 We combine three state-of-the-art datasets to constrain cosmological parameters:

 1. Cosmic Chronometers incorporating the full covariance matrix from "Moresco et al. https://gitlab.com/mmoresco/CCcovariance"
-2. Pantheon+ Compilation
+2. Full Pantheon+ Compilation
-3. Baryon Acoustic Oscillation (BAO) data from the latest Data Release 2
+3. Baryon Acoustic Oscillation (BAO) data from the latest Data Release 2 "

 You can set up this environment using conda and build PyPolyChord from source.